Exclusions from the rules of intestacy

 Gifts that are made under the terms of a Deed of Family Arrangement are treated as though they were made in the Will of the deceased.
 This can be useful when it comes to redirecting inheritance where the original intended beneficiary is elderly or otherwise is not financially reliant on receiving the sum of money, often passing it instead to their children or grandchildren to avoid a further tax charge.

-At GH Probate, we understand that, following bereavement, dealing with a loved one’s estate can be a difficult and often confusing process and even more so where there is no Will to refer to.
+At GH Probate, we understand that dealing with a loved one’s estate can be a difficult and often confusing process and even more so where there is no Will to refer to.

-GH Probate Ltd. support bereaved families and individuals across Bedfordshire, Cambridgeshire, Hertfordshire and beyond, simplifying the probate process and ensuring that nothing is overlooked.
+GH Probate Ltd support executors, beneficiaries and families across the East of England, from offices in Huntingdon, Biggleswade and Letchworth, simplifying the probate process and ensuring that nothing is overlooked.

-To find out more about the Probate & Estates service that we provide, from our offices in Huntingdon, Letchworth and Biggleswade, or to have a confidential discussion with one of our probate practitioners, contact us today.
+To find out more about our , or to have a confidential discussion with one of our probate practitioners, contact us today.